Plan for Tomorrow | How to create a financial plan

 Debt management

-You likely have two kinds of debt.
+Most people have two kinds of debt.
 If you have a mortgage, for example, this can help build equity.
-However, credit cards are a type of high-interest debt, and if you do not stay on top of your payments, your balance can grow quickly and affect your credit score.
+However, credit cards are a type of high-interest debt, and if you do not stay on top of payments, the balance can grow quickly and affect overall credit score.

 Emergency savings